Polo (confectionery): Description

 A Polo is approximately 19 mm in diameter and 4 mm thick, with a 8 mm-wide hole.
-The original Polo is white in colour with a hole in the middle, and the word 'POLO' embossed twice on the upper flat side of the ring, hence the popular slogan The Mint with the Hole.

-Ingredients of the main variety include sugar, glucose syrup, modified starch, stearic acid (of vegetable origin), and mint oils.
+The original Polo is white in colour with a hole in the middle, and the word 'POLO' embossed twice on one flat side of the ring, hence the popular slogan The Mint with the Hole.
+Ingredients of the main variety include sugar, glucose syrup, modified starch, stearic acid (of vegetable origin) and mint oils.